Luxiufan/luxiufan.github.io/README.md

 ---

 ## Education
-- PhD (struggling) in Engineering Technology at [KU Leuven](https://www.kuleuven.be/kuleuven),[Building Physics and Sustainable Design Group](https://iiw.kuleuven.be/onderzoek/building-physics-and-sustainable-design) 2024-
+- PhD (struggling) in Engineering Technology from [Building Physics and Sustainable Design Group](https://iiw.kuleuven.be/onderzoek/building-physics-and-sustainable-design) - [Department of Civil Engineering](https://bwk.kuleuven.be/English) - [Katholieke Universiteit Leuven](https://www.kuleuven.be/kuleuven).2024-present
-- MSc (graduated with Disctinction) in Smart Buildings and Digital Engineering from School of Environment,Energy and Resources,University College London
+- MSc (graduated with Disctinction) in Smart Buildings and Digital Engineering from School of Environment Energy and Resources-University College London.2022-2023
-- MSc (graduated with Merit) in Engineering with Management (infrastructures) from School of Engineering, University of Bristol
+- MSc (graduated with Merit) in Engineering with Management (infrastructures) from School of Engineering, University of Bristol.2020-2021
-- BEng (graduated with nothing but confidence) in Architecture from School of Architecture and Urban Planning, Huazhong University of Science and Technology
+- BEng (graduated with nothing but confidence) in Architecture from School of Architecture and Urban Planning, Huazhong University of Science and Technology.2015-2020

 ---